 During our First Developers release, you will require two types of API keys (called 'keystores') in order to deploy your work to the network;

 - An Identity Keystore: This keystore acts as your personal credentials for using DCP.
 They may also be called Identity Keys, ID Keys, etc.

 - An Account Keystore: This keystore is used to keep track of the amount of value (called 'credits') that you have available.
 Note: Don't worry!
 Every First Developer is given a lot of credits, and we'll let you know how to get more for free when you need them.

-Both keystores can be downloaded from the Portal, which is also where you can check the amount of value left in your Bank Keystore(s), and more.
+Both keystores can be downloaded from the Portal, which is also where you can check the amount of value left in your Account Keystore(s), and more.

 We recommend saving your

 C:\Users\<YOUR_USER_NAME>\.dcp\id.keystore (Windows).
 This is the default location where our APIs will look to find your identity keystore, which is needed to deploy a job.